a-a-w-136/fuelwatchapp/README.md

 # fuelwatchapp.com
 Fuelwatchapp monitors fuel prices in Western Australia.
 Users can search by Fuel Type, Location and Distance from location.
 Locations are  selected from the data collected from GNAF(https://data.gov.au/search?q=gnaf).
 The location data is campared against the fuel price data collected(daily) from https://www.fuelwatch.wa.gov.au/.
-Users can register, set a favourite, search the database, login, logout and unregister.
+Users can register, set a favourite, search the database, login, logout, unregister and show the location of stations in google maps.

 This app does not use a framework for the simple reason that I wanted to try developing without one.
 The app attempts to follow the MVC pattern.
 The following describes this process.